blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`str_range_t`](#str-range-t)

 #### d_create_json

 ```c
 char* d_create_json(d_token_t *item);
 ```

-creates a json-string.
+Creates a JSON-string.

-It does not work for objects if the parsed data were binary!
+It does not work for objects if the parsed data is binary!

 arguments:
 ```eval_rst